MQTT is primarily a M2M protocol. It was originally designed for send sensor data from a remote oil field.

 ON,ON,ON,ON,ON it would look more like this:

-In which case each data packet would now be increased considerably.
+In which case the size of each data packet would now be increased considerably.

 The screenshots below show the results of sending data on multiple sensors.
 Again we look at chatty and non-chatty.